-Following is a discussion of our results of operations for the three and six months ended June 30, 2009 and 2008.
+Following is a discussion of our results of operations for the three and nine months ended September 30, 2009 and 2008.
 For a more detailed discussion of the factors that affected the revenue and operating expenses of our Advisory and Investment Management business segments in these periods, see the discussion in "Business Segments" below.

 Operating Expenses include: a) employee compensation and benefits expenses that are incurred directly in support of the segments and b) noncompensation expenses, which include expenses for premises and occupancy, professional fees, travel and entertainment, communications and information services, equipment and indirect support costs (including compensation and other operating expenses related thereto) for administrative services.
 Such administrative services include, but are not limited to, accounting, tax, legal, facilities management and senior management activities.
-Other Expenses include a charge associated with deferred consideration pursuant to the Braveheart Sale and Purchase Agreement in 2008, amortization of intangibles as well as Special Charges and Acquisition and Transition Costs.
+Other Expenses include amortization costs associated with the modification of unvested LP Units and certain other awards, a charge associated with deferred consideration pursuant to the Braveheart Sale and Purchase Agreement in 2008 and amortization of intangibles, as well as Special Charges and Acquisition and Transition Costs.

-The global financial markets have experienced nearly unprecedented disruption and volatility during 2008 and therefore difficult market conditions persisted throughout most of 2008 and have continued into 2009.
+The global financial markets experienced nearly unprecedented disruption and volatility during 2008 and therefore, difficult market conditions persisted throughout most of 2008 and continued into 2009.
 Contraction in worldwide credit markets due in part to sub-prime lending issues, volatile currency and commodity markets, major write-downs within the financial sector and volatile oil prices have raised significant uncertainty about the state of the U.S. and global economies.
-These economic and market conditions have negatively affected our financial performance in both our Advisory and Investment Management businesses, particularly in the second half of 2008, and have adversely affected, and may continue to adversely affect, our financial performance in 2009.
+These economic and market conditions negatively affected our financial performance in both our Advisory and Investment Management businesses, particularly in the second half of 2008, and have adversely affected, and may continue to adversely affect, our financial performance in 2009.